How President Donald Trump Could End the War in Ukraine Within Twenty-Four Hours

 President Donald Trump has promised that he would end America’s proxy war in Ukraine within twenty-four hours of taking office, declaring, "we have to stop the killing in Ukraine.”
 Virtually all Western peace proposals to date have included multiple terms unacceptable to Russia that even some mainstream media outlets now concede is on the verge of winning the war, making them entirely unachievable.
 Trump was recently briefed by two of his top national security advisors on a plan for the U.S. to pressure Ukrainian President Volodymyr Zelensky to agree to a permanent cease-fire agreement.
 Then, negotiations could begin for a peace agreement that could end the war on realistically achievable terms.

-3. A four-kilometer-wide demilitarized zone shall be created along the entire length of Ukraine’s border with the four Russian-controlled oblasts, policed by UN and OSCE peacekeepers from neutral countries, to prevent future conflict.
+3. A four-kilometer-wide demilitarized zone, policed by an international force of no more than 15,000 unarmed United Nations Military Observers from states belonging to the Non-Aligned Movement led by India, shall be created along the entire length of Ukraine’s border with the four Russian-controlled oblasts to prevent future conflict.
 All prisoners of war shall be returned to their home countries and all refugees including forcibly displaced persons shall have the right to return to their homes.
 There will be no war crimes prosecutions or reparations.
 Ukrainian reconstruction assistance shall be provided by the European Union as well as from the proceeds of Western tariffs on Russian gas exports.

-5. Ukraine agrees to Russia’s proposed limits on the quantity and ranges of its offensive "strike systems" systems’ outlined in the April 15, 2022 version of the Istanbul agreement including howitzers, heavy mortars, multiple rocket launch systems, cruise missiles, ballistic missiles, combat aircraft, combat drones and warships as well as air defense missile systems.
+5. Ukraine agrees to Russia’s proposed limits on the quantity and ranges of its offensive "strike systems" systems’ outlined in the April 15, 2022 version of the Istanbul agreement including howitzers, heavy mortars, multiple rocket launch systems, cruise missiles, ballistic missiles, combat aircraft, warships and medium to long-range combat drones as well as air defense missile systems.
+In addition, the maximum range of Ukraine’s combat drones shall not exceed forty kilometers.
+All weapon systems exceeding these limits will be returned to their nations of origin, sold or destroyed.
 In exchange, Russia agrees to Ukraine’s proposed quantity limits on primarily defensive weapon systems including, tanks, armored vehicles, anti-tank guns, ATGMs, auxiliary aircraft, reconnaissance drones, auxiliary vessels, MANPADS and anti-aircraft artillery.
 Ukraine further commits to refrain from producing or possessing weapons of mass destruction and to close all foreign biological labs.

 Why This Would Constitute a “Win-Win” Peace Agreement for the US

-Implementing this agreement would prevent so much as one single inch of additional Ukrainian territory falling under Russia control, allow the long and arduous process of Ukrainian reconstruction to begin and permit all 10.8 million Ukrainian refugees to return to their homes.
-Under its terms, the Ukrainian army would remain the strongest in Europe, not including Turkey and Russia, with over five times more tanks than the UK Royal Army.
-The administration could credibly point to a peace deal guaranteeing Ukrainian security and independence in which Russia withdrew all its troops from Kursk oblast, renounced all claims on additional Ukrainian territory, allowed for Major Non-NATO Ally status, a NATO equipped million-man Ukrainian army and Russian agreement on some major Ukrainian-requested arms limitations as a major victory for the US.
-With terms favorable to all parties, it could end up being a “win-win” peace agreement for the US, Russia and Ukraine, maximizing the chances that it would be successful in preventing future conflict.
+Implementing this agreement would prevent a single additional square inch of Ukrainian territory from falling under Russia control, allow the long and arduous process of Ukrainian reconstruction to begin, and permit all 10.8 million Ukrainian refugees to return to their homes.
+Under its terms, the Ukrainian armed forces would remain one of the largest in Europe, with nearly a million men and four to five times more tanks than the UK Royal Army.
+The administration could credibly point to a peace deal guaranteeing Ukrainian security and independence in which Russia withdrew all its troops from Kursk and Mykolaiv oblasts, renounced all claims on additional Ukrainian territory, and agreed to many Ukrainian-requested limitations on its number of troops and weapons as a major victory.
+With terms favorable to all parties, it could end up being a “win-win” peace agreement for the US, Russia and Ukraine, maximizing the chances that it would be successful in preventing the outbreak of a future conflict.

 Such a peace agreement with Russia would enable the US to utilize our B-61 nuclear gravity bombs in Western Europe, along with SLCM-N cruise missiles, to restore an extended deterrence capability to our Pacific Treaty allies which is desperately needed to dissuade the People’s Republic of China from committing further aggression.
 Doing so is essential given it has been over three decades since all US non-strategic nuclear weapons were withdrawn from the Western Pacific leaving the PRC with a virtual monopoly in terms of theater nuclear weapons.